-Click links below for Water Filtration History
+Click links below for Water Filtration History.

 The City of Bucyrus, located in central Crawford County, owns and operates a wastewater treatment facility at 1500 West Southern Avenue in the southwestern portion of the city.
-The plan discharges tertiary-treated wastewater to the Sandusky River.
+The plant discharges tertiary-treated wastewater to the Sandusky River.

 The Bucyrus Wastewater Treatment Plant was designed to serve a future population of 15, 500 and currently (2001) provides service to 13,500 persons.
 The plant has an average daily design capacity of 3.4 million gallons per day (mgd) and a peak capacity of 6.0 mgd.
 It is permitted under the National Pollution Discharge Elimination System (NPDES) Permit No. 2PD00021*ED.
 The plant effluent is discharged to the Sandusky River.
 Final effluent limitations, as defined by the permit, are as follows:

 |pH||6.5 - 9.0|